Teladoc Health (NYSE:TDOC) Updates FY 2021 Earnings Guidance

-Teladoc Health (NYSE:TDOC) last released its earnings results on Tuesday, July 27th.
-The health services provider reported ($0.86) EPS for the quarter, missing the consensus estimate of ($0.59) by ($0.27).
-Teladoc Health had a negative return on equity of 1.29% and a negative net margin of 46.86%.
-The business had revenue of $503.14 million for the quarter, compared to analyst estimates of $499.85 million.
-During the same period in the prior year, the business earned ($0.34) EPS.
-The company’s revenue for the quarter was up 108.7% on a year-over-year basis.
-Equities research analysts predict that Teladoc Health will post -3.53 EPS for the current year.

-In related news, SVP Daniel Trencher sold 2,000 shares of Teladoc Health stock in a transaction on Monday, July 12th.
+In other Teladoc Health news, COO David William Sides sold 3,420 shares of the company’s stock in a transaction on Friday, July 30th.
+The shares were sold at an average price of $154.38, for a total value of $527,979.60.
+Following the completion of the transaction, the chief operating officer now directly owns 14,451 shares in the company, valued at approximately $2,230,945.38.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, SVP Daniel Trencher sold 2,000 shares of the stock in a transaction dated Monday, July 12th.
 The stock was sold at an average price of $160.30, for a total transaction of $320,600.00.
-The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
-Also, CEO Jason N. Gorevic sold 10,000 shares of Teladoc Health stock in a transaction on Tuesday, August 3rd.
-The stock was sold at an average price of $150.12, for a total value of $1,501,200.00.
 The disclosure for this sale can be found here.
-Insiders sold 19,470 shares of company stock worth $2,930,104 in the last 90 days.
-Corporate insiders own 6.47% of the company’s stock.
+Insiders sold a total of 19,470 shares of company stock worth $2,930,104 over the last ninety days.
+Insiders own 6.47% of the company’s stock.

-An institutional investor recently raised its position in Teladoc Health stock.
-Morgan Stanley boosted its position in Teladoc Health, Inc. (NYSE:TDOC) by 59.5% in the second quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The fund owned 2,975,722 shares of the health services provider’s stock after buying an additional 1,109,926 shares during the quarter.
-Morgan Stanley owned approximately 1.87% of Teladoc Health worth $494,832,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
-79.43% of the stock is currently owned by hedge funds and other institutional investors.
+A hedge fund recently raised its stake in Teladoc Health stock.
+Morgan Stanley grew its holdings in shares of Teladoc Health, Inc. (NYSE:TDOC) by 59.5% in the 2nd quarter, according to its most recent disclosure with the SEC.
+The fund owned 2,975,722 shares of the health services provider’s stock after purchasing an additional 1,109,926 shares during the period.
+Morgan Stanley owned approximately 1.87% of Teladoc Health worth $494,832,000 as of its most recent SEC filing.
+Institutional investors own 79.43% of the company’s stock.

 Teladoc Health, Inc engages in the provision of telehealthcare services using a technology platform via mobile devices, the Internet, video and phone.
 Its portfolio of services and solutions covers medical subspecialties from non-urgent, episodic needs like flu and upper respiratory infections, to chronic, complicated medical conditions like cancer and congestive heart failure.